Pablo Reyes Player Props: Red Sox vs. Tigers

-Pablo Reyes and his .438 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Detroit Tigers and Tarik Skubal on August 11 at 7:10 PM ET.
+The Boston Red Sox, including Pablo Reyes (.485 on-base percentage in past 10 games, 111 points above season-long percentage), battle starter Matt Manning and the Detroit Tigers at Fenway Park, Saturday at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Royals.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Tigers.

 Pablo Reyes Game Info & Props vs. the Tigers